 Note: Alexa Conversations Description Language (ACDL) is offered as a beta and may change as we receive feedback and iterate on the feature.

-The following frequently asked questions (FAQ) are common questions about creating and editing Alexa Conversations skills by using the Alexa Conversations Description Language (ACDL).
+The following are frequently asked questions (FAQ) about creating and editing Alexa Conversations skills using the Alexa Conversations Description Language (ACDL).